rsaadkamal/colibri_rskamal/README.md

 This repository contains my submission for the Colibri Digital Wind Turbines Data Engineering Exercise.
 It demonstrates the design and implementation of an end-to-end pipeline using PySpark and includes machine learning models to showcase the usability of the Data Warehouse (DWH) I have designed.

 ## Contents
-- **`Wind Turbines.ipynb`**: A Jupyter Notebook that illustrates the pipeline in detail, with outputs and comments at every stage to explain the process and objectives.
+- **`wind_turbine_pipeline.ipynb`**: A Jupyter Notebook that illustrates the pipeline in detail, with outputs and comments at every stage to explain the process and objectives.
-- **`Wind Turbines.py`**: A Python script implementing the same pipeline logic in PySpark for deployment purposes.
+- **`wind_turbine_pipeline.py`**: A Python script implementing the same pipeline logic in PySpark for deployment purposes.
 - **`Design and Assumptions.docx`**: A detailed document explaining the design choices, assumptions, and methodology used in this project.

 ## Key Features